denesfilotas/vscode-blitz3d/README.md

 - Semantic highlighting
 - Basic IntelliSense suggestions
 - Document symbols tree
-- Signature help (still in development)
+- Signature help
 - Usage of the built-in debugger GUI
 - Added functionality for documentation
 - Ability to set the default file to run in launch.json
 - First compile error can be seen on every save
+- Command for browsing the builtin code examples

 > Note: The extension uses the Blitz3D default compiler for Windows.
 Due to its limitations, information of runtime errors cannot be extracted.
 This is not a loss of functionality as the default IDE behaves similarly.